kjdoore/Random_Walk_Art/README.md

 saved.

 7. `Resolution of image in dpi`: the resolution of the .png image in dpi (dots per inch).
-High values will result in high resolution images. **NOTE**: Large values (>1000) can require several minutes to save the image.
+High values will result in high resolution images.